DanielBrianez/DanielBrianez/README.md

-## ✨ Olá, eu sou o Daniel Nascimento ✨
+## ✨ Hello, I'm Daniel Nascimento ✨

-- Membro da **G9 do Programa ONE - Oracle Next Education** pela Alura
+- Member of **G9 - Oracle Next Education (ONE) Program** by Alura
-- Participante do **Programa Transforme-se** da Serasa Experian
+- Participant in the **Transforme-se Program** by Serasa Experian
-- Praticando automação com Selenium, Cucumber, Postman e Jest
+- Practicing automation with Selenium, Cucumber, Postman, and Jest
-- Em formação como Dev FullStack | Estudante de Qualidade de Software (QA)
+- Full Stack Development in progress | Software Quality Assurance (QA) student
-- Entusiasta de tecnologia, qualidade e boas práticas de desenvolvimento
+- Technology enthusiast, passionate about quality and best development practices

 ---